4lando/vscode-lando/README.md

 - [ ] Built-in plugin manager for Lando
 - [ ] Full GUI integration of all Lando features
 - [ ] Integration with other Lando tools and plugins (e.g. Pantheon, Acquia, Drupal, etc.)
+- [ ] Detection of common Lando issues and suggestions for resolution
+- [ ] Lando app templates and presets
+- [ ] Advanced filtering and searching of Lando logs